sumukhipandey/reddit-mcp/README.md

 Replace the placeholder values with your actual Reddit API credentials and correct paths.

 2. Open Claude Desktop
-3. Go to Settings → Tools
-4. The Reddit Explorer tool should now be available
+3. The Reddit Explorer tool should now be available
-5. Start a new conversation and enable the tool
+4. Start a new conversation and enable the tool

 ## Available Resources

 ### Subreddit Resources

 - `subreddit://{subreddit_name}` - Get information about a subreddit
 - `subreddit://{subreddit_name}/hot` - Get hot posts from a subreddit

 ### Post Resources

 - `post://{post_id}` - Get a specific post by ID
 - `post://{post_id}/comments` - Get comments from a post

 ### User Resources

 - `user://{username}` - Get a user's profile information
 - `user://{username}/posts` - Get a user's recent posts

 ### Tools

 - `search_reddit` - Search for posts across Reddit
 - `get_trending_topics` - Get trending topics on Reddit